bundgus/scabbard/README.rst

 Scabbard is a Pythonic client for the Sabre Dev Studio REST APIs.
 With Scabbard, it is not necessary to create extensive low-level boilerplate code before you can use each API call.
+You can begin to make real REST calls to the Sabre Dev Studio APIs with only 3 lines of code (including the import).

 A scabbard is a sheath for holding a sword, such as a sabre :)